smbkr/gql-hn/README.md

 - Extract update & delete mutations
 - Require auth for update & delete
 - Add upvote count to Link items
+- Add client (WIP)
+- Use a Docker container for the DB for local development
+- Add tests